P-i-N/gl2d/README.md

 # **WORK IN PROGRESS**, use at your own risk or rather don't...

 - [x] multiple windows support
+- [ ] correct cleanup of OpenGL resources
 - [ ] fullscreen support
 - [x] toggle fullscreen with `Alt+Enter`
 - [x] frame limiter